egberts/tls-ca-manage/README.md

 All details regarding directory layouts are given here: [CA_DIRECTORY_LAYOUTS](https://github.com/egberts/tls-ca-manage/blob/master/doc/CA_DIRECTORY_LAYOUTS)

 # OpenSSL limitation
 Even with a carefully crafted OpenSSL configuration file, it is a hair-pulling experience to use the command line (especially 6-month later when you forget all those little things).

 It is so bad that even EasyRSA has a problem staying current with the OpenSSL versions.
 I wanted to avoid all that dependency of OpenSSL version (after starting with its v1.1.1, due to introduction of `openssl genpkey` command).

+Also, tls-ca-manage/tls-cert-manage cannot mix node type to a single end-node, for that would make its end-node too over-privileged.
+Make a unique single-type 'endnode' for each cert type.

+This doesn't work:
+    tls-ca-manage.sh create -p root -t root root tls-ca-manage.sh create -p root -t endnode mycompany_intca
+    # splitting a CA into multiple functions (bad)
+    tls-cert-manage.sh create mycompany_servers server mycompany_intca
+    tls-cert-manage.sh create mycompany_emails server mycompany_intca

+This works best:
+    tls-ca-manage.sh create -p root -t root root
+    # making an endnode CA into a unique function (good)
+    tls-ca-manage.sh create -p root -t email mycompany_emails tls-ca-manage.sh create -p root -t server mycompany_servers
+    # each cert type has its own CA (good)
+    tls-cert-manage.sh create fred_flintsone email mycompany_emails

 # Syntax
 So, to make it easy, the syntax is about the CA node itself;  A simple filename for a simple CA node.

 Coupled that with three basic commands:  Create, renew, and verify.